 Some businesses are starting to go a step further by offering unlimited or “flexible” PTO plans.
 With the right policy in place, this approach can reduce confusion around accruals and dissuade employees from “saving up” vacation days for emergencies.
 While this added flexibility makes it easier to calculate time off, managers and HR teams will have to keep watch to ensure that employees don’t abuse the system.

 Companies have room to improve when it comes to employee benefits.
-In fact, the number of employers who fully-fund employee insurance premiums has decreased from 34 percent to 9 percent since 2001.
-In the landscape of rising healthcare costs, unpredictable medical expenses, and individual budget constraints, what employees really want is a robust benefits package that puts their minds at ease in the face of difficult medical challenges.
+The number of employers who fully fund employee insurance premiums has decreased from 34 percent to 9 percent since 2001.
+In the landscape of rising healthcare costs, unpredictable medical expenses, and individual budget constraints, what employees want is a robust benefits package that puts their minds at ease in the face of difficult medical challenges.